isc-projects/bind9/doc/arm/reference.rst

    openssl dhparam -out /path/to/dhparam.pem <3072_or_4096>

-Ensure that it gets generated on a machine with enough entropy from external sources (e.g. the computer you work on should be fine, the remote virtual machine or server might be not).
+It is important to ensure that the file is generated on a machine with enough entropy from external sources (e.g. the local computer should be fine, the remote virtual machine or server might not be).
 These files do not contain any sensitive data and can be shared if required.

-There are two built-in TLS connection configurations: ``ephemeral``, uses a temporary key and certificate created for the current :iscman:`named` session only, and ``none``, which can be used when setting up an HTTP listener with no encryption.
+There are two built-in TLS connection configurations: ``ephemeral``, which uses a temporary key and certificate created for the current :iscman:`named` session only, and ``none``, which can be used when setting up an HTTP listener with no encryption.

-The main motivation behind having the ``ephemeral`` configuration is to aid in testing, as trusted certificate authorities do not issue the certificates associated with this configuration.
-Thus, these certificates will never be trusted by any clients that verify TLS certificates; they provide encryption of the traffic but no authentication of the transmission channel.
+The main motivation behind the existence of the ``ephemeral`` configuration is to aid in testing.
+Since trusted certificate authorities do not issue the certificates associated with this configuration, these certificates will never be trusted by any clients that verify TLS certificates; they provide encryption of the traffic but no authentication of the transmission channel.
 That might be enough in